 All the pros follow a set golf warm up routine.
 Here is Ricky Fowler’s routine.
 Why does he do these things, in this order?
+It is no mere accident.
 Read on, fellow Occasional Golfer, and all will be revealed…

 Get to the course about an hour before your tee time if you can.
 Check in, pay greens fees, get your cart.
 (Walking is better though — it keeps you loose and gives you a much better feel for the course you are playing).
 With these chores out of the way, you can focus on preparation for your round.

 As you prepare, it is important to start with the simpler drills, and then advance to the more difficult shots.
 This builds your confidence, which is absolutely mandatory for a good round of golf.
 If you are doubting yourself before a shot you are in big trouble.

 The Short Game is the Launchpad for Your Warmup

 You should start on the putting green.
 Putting puts you in the proper frame of mind for golf.
 It gets you focused on getting the ball into the hole.
 Start close to the hole with the balls in a line putting drill, and the surround the cup putting drill.
 Gradually move farther from the hole with these drills.